Alphalep/alphalep.github.io/index.md

 ## About Me

-I am currently pursuing a Master's Student in Imaging Science from <strong>Rochester Institute of Technology, New York</strong>.
+I am currently pursuing a Master's in Imaging Science from <strong>Rochester Institute of Technology, New York</strong>.
 My anticipated graduation date is 2023.

 My current research focus is on <strong>Shift Variant Image Deconvolution</strong>.
 I have developed a novel deep learning-based image restoration algorithm rooted in physics-informed principles which is called <strong>ShiVaNet</strong>.
 It has proven highly effective in nullifying shift-variant image blur, surpassing contemporary techniques with a notable improvement of 0.2 dB in PSNR.
 My research is relevant to microscopic images and can unblur highly blurred images given the point spread function of the microscope.